 "I say, it was what Eliza had requested, I don't see the harm in it, are you feeling quite alright?"
 He studied the face of Henry, not used to this sort of display.

 The more that Henry began to realise he was not composed the less composed he became, he merely grunted in response to Pickering, adjusting the tight collar of his freshly pressed shirt, glancing left to right, he reached into his pocket, ruining the neatly folded handkerchief to wipe his brow.
 Soon the chapel began to fill up and Henry could sense it, he didn't like the voices of the various people, squinting at the mix of accents.
-His eyes drifted onto Peter who was stood proudly at the front, the light through the church windows settled onto his brow - they were both sweating and nervous - but for the wrong reasons.
-Peter was in anticipation, anticipation of consummation, whereas Henry was in anticipation in case of revelation for his own consummation.
+His eyes drifted onto Stuart who was stood proudly at the front, the light through the church windows settled onto his brow - they were both sweating and nervous - but for the wrong reasons.
+Stuart was in anticipation, anticipation of consummation, whereas Henry was in anticipation in case of revelation for his own consummation.
 He shook these thoughts from his head as the church organ began to blare out through the echoed building.

 The entire congregation stood up, their bodies twisting as the large, impressive doors of the church opened, wanting to eat up the first glimpse of the bride.
 Mr. Doolittle stood proudly beside his daughter, holding onto her arm, showing her off as his most prized asset.
 Eliza wore a slim gown, hugging her figure, the sleeves slunk down to her wrists, lace left enough to the imagination, she also wore a removed smile, as if she were somewhere else, her eyes avoided the guests, instead drifting upwards, towards the clouds, towards the heavens.